-Note 8 - Related Party Transactions
+Note 11 - Related Party Transactions

 The Company contracts for certain air charter services with Underhill, a related party.
-The Company paid Underhill approximately \$312 and \$379 for each of the three months ended March 31, 2021 and 2020, and \$939 and \$959 for each of the six months ended March 31, 2021 and 2020, respectively, for air charter services.
 The rates charged by Underhill for these air charter services are comparable to those that could be obtained in an arm's-length transaction with an unrelated third party.
 Through January 20, 2021, Melissa Tomkiel, the Company's President and General Counsel, had a 20% interest in Underhill.
-On January 23, 2021, Ms. Tomkiel and Underhill entered into an agreement under which one half of Ms. Tomkiel's interest was immediately transferred back to Underhill and under which pursuant to the satisfaction of certain conditions by Underhill, Ms. Tomkiel's interest will be fully transferred to Underhill.
+On January 23, 2021, Ms. Tomkiel and Underhill entered into an agreement under which one half of Ms. Tomkiel's interest was immediately transferred back to Underhill and under which pursuant to the satisfaction of certain conditions by Underhill, Ms. Tomkiel's interest would be fully transferred to Underhill.
 On April 8, 2021, those conditions were satisfied and Ms. Tomkiel's remaining interest was transferred to Underhill.